 Germany is a good example of this.
 Here you can work as a dentist or hygienist while working towards having your qualifications recognized.
 This could be an option worth thinking about for foreign-trained dentists.

 Germany automatically recognizes dental hygiene degrees from the U.S. and Canada.
 Many other countries do the same.
-As a result, these are easy countries to find work in.
+As a result, these are easy countries to find work in for Americans.